 I have always been a person with lots of questions, about myself, about how things - and people - are organised the way they are.
-These questions have kept me curious and interested about people and systems in our world.
+These questions have kept me curious and interested in relationships and systems in our world.

 My love of reading has played a big role in supporting and sustaining my curiosity and passion for social justice, and something more fundamental about understanding others.